 The American College of Obstetrics and Gynecologists (ACOG) recommends that the safest place for a woman to give birth is a hospital, hospital-based birth center or accredited freestanding birth center.

 If you’re concerned about your upcoming delivery, rest assured that your health and your baby’s health are our ultimate priority — during these pandemic days and every other day.
 Our teams are working diligently to maintain the highest level of safety.
-To that end, we have made alterations to the typical delivery experience to safeguard your health and safety, and that of all our patients and staff.
+To that end, we have made alterations to the typical delivery experience to safeguard your health and safety, and that of all our patients and staff, including:

 - Risk assessment screening: COVID-19 screening measures are now in place for all approved visitors and patients.
 Entrances may be limited and some access points may be closed.
 Please call ahead before arriving at a facility.